Stable and consistent density-based clustering via multiparameter persistence: Structure of One-Parameter Hierarchical Clusterings

-In order to prove a stability result for the persistence-based flattening procedure, we will need some finiteness assumptions for hierarchical clusterings:

-\begin{definition} We say that a hierarchical clustering $H$ of a set $X$ is \define{finite} if $\PC(H)$ is finite, and there is $r > 0$ such that $H(r) = \emptyset$.
-We say that $H$ is \define{essentially finite} if, for every $\tau > 0$, we have that $H_{\pscore \geq \tau}$ is finite. \end{definition}
+\begin{definition} An $\bbR$-hierarchical clustering $H$ is \define{finite} if $\PC(H)$ is finite; \define{pointwise finite} if, for all $r \in \bbR$, the cardinality of $H(r)$ is finite; and \define{essentially finite} if $H_{\geq \tau}$ is finite for every $\tau > 0 \in \bbR$.
+A one-parameter hierarchical clustering is finite (respectively pointwise finite, essentially finite) if its extension (\cref{extension}) is finite (respectively pointwise finite, essentially finite). \end{definition}